csemanish12/aws-lambda/README.md

 cd my-sourcecode
 ```

-Copy the contents of the following sample Python code and save it in a new file named lambda_function.py:
+Copy the contents of the following sample Python code from [here](https://github.com/csemanish12/aws-lambda/blob/main/lambda_function.py) and save it in a new file named lambda_function.py:

 Your directory structure should look like this: